bruab/bruab.github.io/we-dont-know-shit.md

 But if you're basing your diet on junk data gathered with a [questionable methodology](https://carcinisation.com/2020/12/11/survey-chicken/), it's possible you can have better health and tastier meals by evaluating that decision.

-I don't have all the answers (I don't know shit, either) - but I'll be figuring things out, in public.
+I don't have all the answers (I don't know shit, either) - but I'll be figuring things out, and eventually the fidnings will find their way into a book.

-And in your inbox, if you're open to that.

-Sign up 👇 to receive a weekly email about what I'm writing and researching.

-You'll get info on debunked research, and guidance on navigating the chaotic realm of truth (and what passes for it).

-{% include email_form.html %}

-Cancel anytime.
-And I never look at unsubscribes, so you won't even hurt my feelings :)
+[Support my work](/support) and I'll keep you posted on progress.
+And feel free to [reach out](/contact) if you've got more examples that fit this theme—maybe they'll end up in the book.